 "Thalamus and posterior temporal lobe show greater inter-network connectivity at rest and across sensory paradigms in schizophrenia" – Article in Neuroimage

-"Nonparametric regression estimators in complex surveys" – Article in JSCS
+"Nonparametric regression estimators in complex surveys" – Article in Journal of Statistical Computation and Simulation

 I'm a genre fiction geek, especially for sci-fi/fantasy.
 I've also been known to settle down with a good mystery or spy novel.
 Beyond that, I'm a hobby writer when I can find the free time, and a sometimes-Hugo-Award-voter.
 This section of the site is dedicated to all things fictive.